billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 * ADC channels are accessed via the breakout board or the front panel ADC SMA.
 * ADC voltage is selectable using the Obx tab in SpikeGLX: +/- {2.5, 5, 10} V.

+>*Notes:*
+>
+>1. *The ADC inputs have pull-up resistors.
+The voltage will appear to be between 1.7 and 2 V on an unconnected channel.
+However, connected channels will read accurately.*
+>
+>2. *The ADC channels are multiplexed, so there may be a small crosstalk voltage visible on any unconnected channel.
+That's not an issue if you are not using that channel, but you can make that disappear by either connecting an input to that channel or by putting a 50-ohm terminator on it.*

 **DAC outputs**

 * DAC channels are accessed via the breakout board or the front panel DAC SMA.